Contributing to GeoPandas¶

 In particular, when submitting a pull request:

-- Classes, methods, functions, etc. should have docstrings.
+Classes, methods, functions, etc. should have docstrings.
 The first line of a docstring should be a standalone summary.
-Parameters and return values should be ducumented explicitly.
+Parameters and return values should be documented explicitly.

 Seven Steps for Contributing¶